 ♦ Walk the Malecón-- The Malecón (boardwalk) in Mazatlán is over 11 miles long!
 It stretches from Playa Olas Altas all the way to the Zona Dorada!
 Whether you are crazy enough to walk the entire thing or you just want to see a few sections of the city, walking the Malecón is the best way to truly take in everything that Mazatlán has to offer, including an amazing stretch of coastline.
 Address of a great place to start on the south end: Hotel Posada Freeman, Paseo Olas Altas 79, Centro, Mazatlán

 ♦ Visit Stone Island-- The Isla de Piedra isn’t really an island- but it is still pretty cool!
 Catch a ferry near the restaurant “La Puntilla” that takes you over to the peninsula of Stone Island.
 Once you are there we highly recommend spending some time at Lety’s restaurant/beach club-the shrimp are to die for!
+There are also lots of cool AirBnb options to stay on Stone Island--we are absolutely planning to do this next time as we loved this area!
 Address for ferry: Int.
 Muelle Turístico s/n, Playas del Sur, Mazatlán

 ♦ Hike to the Top of the Lighthouse-- If you want to burn off some calories from all of the Pacifico you have been drinking in Mazatlán, hiking to the top of the lighthouse is a great idea!
 The hike isn’t too strenuous and the views of the city and ocean are absolutely incredible!
 Address: Cap.
 Joel Montes Camarena, Cerro del Vigía, Mazatlán